Darin Mastroianni: Minnesota Twins

 On February 9, 2012, he was claimed off waivers by the Minnesota Twins.
 He was assigned to Double-A New Britain, where he was the Opening Day left fielder.
 He earned his first major league hit and RBI on May 11, 2012.
 He hit his first major league home run on June 27, 2012.

 Mastroianni's contract was purchased from the Triple-A Rochester Red Wings on April 9, 2014.
 He was designated for assignment eleven days later.

-Second stint with Blue Jays
+Toronto Blue Jays (second stint)

-He was claimed off waivers by the Toronto Blue Jays on April 22, and was optioned to the Triple-A Buffalo Bisons.
+Mastroianni was claimed off waivers by the Toronto Blue Jays on April 22, and was optioned to the Triple-A Buffalo Bisons.
 He was recalled by the Blue Jays on June 12, and sent back to Buffalo after appearing in 14 games, where he batted .156 with 1 home run and 2 RBI.
 Mastroianni was designated for assignment on September 2.
-He elected free agency in October 2014.
+He elected free agency on October 4.

 Philadelphia Phillies

 On November 1, 2014, Mastroianni signed a minor-league contract with the Philadelphia Phillies.
+He played in 16 games for the Triple–A Lehigh Valley IronPigs, hitting .293/.333/.362 with two RBI and five stolen bases.

 Washington Nationals

-He was traded to the Washington Nationals for cash considerations on May 5, 2015.
+On May 5, 2015, Mastroianni was traded to the Washington Nationals in exchange for cash considerations.
+In 96 games for the Triple–A Syracuse Chiefs, he hit .252/.305/.343 with three home runs, 34 RBI, and 20 stolen bases.

-Second stint with Twins
+Minnesota Twins (second stint)

-He returned to the Twins on a minor league deal on December 14, 2015.
+On December 14, 2015, Mastroianni signed a minor league contract with the Minnesota Twins organization.
+On May 6, 2016, the Twins purchased Mastroianni's contract, adding him to their active roster.
+He went hitless in seven games for the Twins before suffering a left oblique strain.
+Upon his activation from the injured list on July 4, Mastroianni was removed from the 40–man roster and sent outright to the Triple–A Rochester Red Wings.
+After hitting .256 in 51 games for Rochester, he was released by the Twins organization on August 9.

 Texas Rangers

-On August 16, 2016, Mastroianni signed a minor league deal with the Texas Rangers.
+On August 16, 2016, Mastroianni signed a minor league contract with the Texas Rangers organization.
+In 23 games for the Double–A Frisco RoughRiders, he hit .232/.284/.326 with one home run, six RBI, and five stolen bases.
+Mastroianni elected free agency following the season on November 7.